flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 ## Summary of the Theoretical Foundation

+There are three key concepts in the theory of my approach:

+1. **limited core materials**, from which more materials can be generated,
+2. **common operations**, which can be applied to materials to generate more, and
+3. **musical forms**, according to which materials should be combined.

+Now it is time to turn the theory into an algorithm.

 [^1]: Nierhaus, G. (2009).
 Algorithmic Composition: Paradigms of Automated Music Generation.
 Springer Science & Business Media.